 So why do dogs escape?

 There are lots of Fs involved here: fighting, fleeing, fornicating (I’m being polite because I know how uncouth I am at heart), food, friends, fun and following something..
 That’s not any order of rank or merit.
 I would hazard a guess that fun & friends, fleeing, unexpected freedom, following something and fornication are the top reasons, but there are few statistics available based on why dogs escape – I can only go off the dogs we get through the pound and those who are returned to the shelter.
+It is also possible that your dog is running off as a consequence of being quite anxious.
+You might like to seek the best CBD oil for dogs to help combat this.

 Those five reasons are behind why dogs escape – many of them emotional or instinctive.
-This is going to affect the choices you make on how to prevent their escape, so knowing the emotions or instincts behind the escape is fundamental to solving the problem completely.
+This is going to affect the choices you make on how to prevent their escape, so knowing the emotions or instincts behind the escbehavioralamental to solving the problem completely.
 This is about the one behavioural problem that doesn’t come with an absolute need to get a vet check – although some of the solutions may call for a vet.

 The biggest risk factors of severe accident or death statistically for our area are for elderly dogs and for those who abscond together.
 I don’t know why that is for dogs who go off as a pair, but the risks for a pair of dogs who go are much, much higher than for dogs who go alone.
 The risks are also much higher for elderly dogs, although the reasons behind that make more sense.
 Poor eyesight and hearing, dementia and poor response times are all health factors that negatively impact your dog’s chance of survival.